zenxlii/CC-massStorageSystem/README.md

 # Setup Requirements
 1 (or more) Advanced Turtle(-s) as client(-s).\
-1 Advanced Crafty Turtle as the server (might be able to get away with a standard Craft Turtle here, but that hasn't been tested).\
+1 Advanced Crafty Turtle as the server (might be able to get away with a standard Crafty Turtle here, but that hasn't been tested).\
 2 Disk Drives (one for storing manifestFile, the other for storing client and shared program files).\
 2 Floppy Disks (one for each Disk Drive).\
 At least 3 chest-like inventories (one is reserved for items pulled from the clients, one is reserved for items being sent to clients, and the rest are for general storage).\